top of page

 Begin Your Journey with ISM

-At Indian School of Media, one doesn’t just study journalism—they live it and experience it.
-Students get to work on real-world projects, mentorship by well-known figures in the industry and a strong focus on practical learning alongwith theory.
-ISM helps you become career-ready.
+At Indian School of Media, you won't just study journalism.
+You will experience it.
+Students work on real-world projects, receive mentorship from industry leaders, and focus on practical learning alongside theory.
+ISM prepares you to be career-ready.

 If you're ready to turn your passion into purpose, ISM is here to guide your next step.